-- 3.1 The attached appendix identifies the fleet and the following costs: - The daily, monthly and yearly costs of ULEZ fines per vehicle. - The ULEZ cost for this current year from 1St September 2023 - The estimated cost of replacing non-compliant fleet assets - The estimated cost of replacing all vehicles including the buses with TFL community grace period application certificates. - Identifies 201 vehicles with 68 ULEZ non-compliant. - 3.2 The schedule identifies a worst-case scenario, that in the unlikely event of no further fleet replacements being achieved during the current financial year, and all non-compliant vehicles being used daily, the Council's potential exposure to ULEZ fines would be approximately £103k in 2023/4.
+- 3.1 The two attached appendix's identify the fleet and the following costs: - The daily, monthly and yearly costs of ULEZ fines per vehicle. - The ULEZ cost for this current year from 1St September 2023 - The estimated cost of replacing non-compliant fleet assets in 2023/24 - The estimated cost of replacing all vehicles including the buses with TFL community grace period application certificates from 2024/25 & 2025/26 - Identifies 204 vehicles with 40 ULEZ non-compliant. - 3.2 The schedule identifies a worst-case scenario, that in the unlikely event of no further fleet replacements being achieved during the current financial year, and all non-compliant vehicles being used daily, the Council's potential exposure to ULEZ fines would be approximately £75k in 2023/4.

-4. Residual Values, Covid and Manufacturing.

-4.1 Manufacturing & Covid 19 caused the complete shutdown of vehicle manufacturing from 2020 and 2021 with incidents affecting semi -conductors throughout including 2022 due to the continuous outbreaks in China.
+- 4. Residual Values, Covid and Manufacturing. - 4.1 Manufacturing & Covid 19 caused the complete shutdown of vehicle manufacturing from 2020 and 2021 with incidents affecting semi -conductors throughout including 2022 due to the continuous outbreaks in China.
 This caused major disruptions to the car, van, bus, truck and plant industries.